BOBONA/ZeroSumBaseball/README.md

 ## TODO / Ideas
 - Finish the poster.
 Clean up the code.
 Make a write-up.
-  - Data and models
+  - Batter selection
   - Stochastic games
-  - Batter selection

-- Test strategies for optimizing batter selection.
-Then, run against a few real teams' batting orders and see if we can get "better" suggestions.
-Also analyze the runs that we record between our strategies and see if there are any patterns
+- Run against a cardinals lineup.
+Analyze the runs that we record between our strategies and see if there are any patterns, why are some lineups improved more, what do the winning ones look like?

 - Perhaps a batter selection strategy can be developed which directly uses the symmetry of the game, since running the game gives us values for each rotation of the batting order.